 Taken together, it may seem surprising if Indian-manufactured instant noodles did not contain some lead.
 Except for the fact that as one of the world’s largest food companies, Nestlé has a clear responsibility to make sure they don’t.
 In a country awash with lead, testing should have been obvious and necessary even if it was not formally mandated for one of the largest and best trusted food manufacturers in the world.
 Indeed, they claim to have undertaken repeated and rigorous testing of all their manufacturing processes and to have undertaken the massive product withdrawal on the basis of consumer sentiment.

 In a country still haunted by the Dow Chemical Bhopal disaster, it is not surprising that India should, at the very least, expect a higher standard as the price of acceptance of global tenants, and feel cheated when it appears that rent goes unpaid.
 Over the past decade in India there have been a battles fought against Coca-Cola and Pepsi (for unacceptable amounts of pesticide residue) and Cadbury (for unacceptable worms in chocolate).

 Whether lead has or hasn’t entered their production chain, the consequences of Maggi-gate have been far reaching.
 And it’s not finished yet.
 Nestlé will contest the order against them on June 30.
-The police will investigate.
+The police will investigate the “Bollywood abassadors” for Maggi.
+A contract worker who lost his job after production of noodles was halted has been reported to have committed suicide.
 And worst of all, India has woken up to find it has a real problem of lead exposure among its children, for which banning noodles is not going to be an instant solution.